 Don’t have plans at night?
 Plaça Reial is one of Barcelona’s busiest, most vibrant spots.
 You can stop by the Sidecar Factory Club for some Rock & Pop music, Jamboree for live Jazz sessions, or Tarantos for the best Flamenco shows in Barcelona.

 Are you a book lover?
-Then you must drop by Mercat Dominical del Llibre de Sant Antoni (The Sunday Book Market), located in quarter of Sant Antoni.
+Then you must drop by Mercat Dominical del Llibre de Sant Antoni (The Sunday Book Market), located in the quarter of Sant Antoni.
 On Sunday mornings, the street becomes full of stands of old books, new books, comics, DVDs, and vinyl records.
 And if you’ve found a few good reads to take back home with you, stop at a few local bars around the area like Casa Martino or Café Manila for midday vermouth.

 You can’t go to Barcelona and not head over to The Mercat de Sant Josep de la Boqueria (also known as La Boqueria), located in La Rambla.
-It’s a perfect colourful place to taste a little bit of everything, offering food from all over the world.
+It’s a perfect colorful place to taste a little bit of everything, offering food from all over the world.
 The motto of this market is, ‘If you can eat it, we have it.’”

 The Ruins of Temple of Augustus